 What is undervolting?

 Undervolting your CPU means giving it less power–literally.
-At first glance, that might sound counterintuitive, like feeding a baby less to make it stronger.
-Not exactly a parenting tip, but for CPUs, it actually works.
-Done right, undervolting can offer real benefits with minimal risk
+At first glance that might sound counterintuitive, but for CPUs it actually works.
+Done right, undervolting can offer real benefits with minimal risk.

-When done properly, undervolting helps your processor run cooler and more efficiently, without collapsing into a silicon panic attack.
-That, in turn, improves the overall performance and stability of your entire system.
+When done properly, undervolting helps your processor run cooler and more efficiently, which in turn improves overall performance and stability.

 Traditionally, undervolting has mostly been the domain of Intel CPUs.
-This is partly because past AMD chips–like the Ryzen 5000 series–weren’t exactly team players when it came to voltage tweaks.
-But well, times change.
+This is partly because past AMD chips, like the Ryzen 5000 series, weren’t exactly team players when it came to voltage tweaks.
+But times change.

 Undervolting vs underclocking vs overclocking

-If you are uncommon with the term, undervolting may be easily confused with underclocking or even overclocking, but all three are different.
+If you’re unfamiliar with the term, undervolting may be easily confused with underclocking or even overclocking, but all three are different.

 Underclocking